2015 Windows to Regulatory Research Internship Program

-Due to FY13 budget reductions, the Center for Veterinary Medicine (CVM) had to make the very difficult decision to cancel our Center’s 2013 Windows to Regulatory Research Internship Program.
+Due to shifting FY15 budget priorities, the Center for Veterinary Medicine (CVM) had to make the very difficult decision to cancel our Center’s 2015 Windows to Regulatory Research Internship Program.
 We do regret that we have been forced to take this action.
-Should the situation change in FY 2014 , we will do everything possible to reinstate the Program.
-We apologize for any inconvenience this decision has caused and hope that you will stay connected with our Center.
+Should the situation change in FY 2016, we will do everything possible to reinstate the Program.
+We apologize for any inconvenience this decision may have caused and hope that you will stay connected with our Center.

 Peer into your professional future.
 The Windows to Regulatory Research Internship Program provides an opportunity to spend your summer working at the Food and Drug Administration’s Center for Veterinary Medicine (CVM) with internationally-renowned scientists, in an environment committed to protecting human and animal health.

 Whether you work at CVM headquarters in Rockville, MD or at its premier research facility in Laurel, MD, you will help the Center in its efforts to shape a safer and more productive world for all animals and the public at large.

 The Windows to Regulatory Research Internship Program offers academically superior undergraduate, graduate, and professional students hands-on experiences conducting basic and applied research as well as performing in-depth technical reviews of data applicable to animal health and food safety.